Silentely/AdBlock-Acceleration/README.md

 `https://cdn.jsdelivr.net/gh/username/project name@version/accelerate files`.

 ## 🍔 Usage

 ⚠️ Note: This rule is not for web proxy tools, don't give it to Surge, ShadowRocket, Quantumult(X), Clash(X/A) and similar tools!
 Just copy the table below and use the accelerated address of the corresponding rule as a link to the subscription rule for the de-advertising tool.

-## License

-- All code in this project is released under the [MIT License](LICENSE) unless otherwise specified.
-- The README.MD and wiki resources of this project are based on [CC BY-NC-SA 4.0][CC-NC-SA-4.0].
-This means you can copy and redistribute the content of this project, but you must **provide appropriate credit and a link to the license**.
-At the same time, you **may not use this project for commercial purposes**, according to our narrow understanding
-  (with supplementary terms), any profit-making activity is considered a commercial purpose.
-- Please use this project in compliance with local laws and regulations.

 ## 📃 List of rules